jontonsoup/dbproject2/README.md

 ## To Do

-- page: history of transactions
+- page: history of transactions DONE
+- update DB to allow one or more portfolios

 ## DB changes